Xilmi/Rotp-Fusion/README.md

 ## What's New

+2024.11.25 (BR)
+- New french translation.
+- Invasion troop limitation can now be unbalanced AI vs Player.

 2024.11.24 (BR)
 - Transport troop equipment is now displayed on the right side panel.
 - Empire Diplomacy panel: Asterisk is added when "A new trade" is available in the audience menu.
 (Trade*)